Minimal spanning trees and Stein's method: Introduction

 The methods of \cite{alexander} and \cite{kesten} cannot be used to get bounds on the rate of convergence to normality in the CLT for Euclidean MSTs.
 Indeed, Kesten and Lee remark that \begin{quote} {\it ``...
 [A] drawback of our approach is that it is not quantitative.
 Further ideas are needed to obtain an error estimate in our central limit theorem.''} \end{quote} A general method for tackling such a problem is to show that the function of interest satisfies certain ``stabilizing" properties \cite{penroseIV}.
 In \cite{penrose-yukich} (see also \cite{leeI}), it was shown that Euclidean MSTs do satisfy a stabilizing property but there was no quantitative bound on how fast this stabilization occurs.
 Quoting Penrose and Yukich \cite{penroseIV} \begin{quote} {\it ``Some functionals, such as those defined in terms of the minimal spanning tree, satisfy a weaker form of stabilization but are not known to satisfy exponential stabilization.
 In these cases univariate and multivariate central limit theorems hold ... but our [main theorem] does not apply and explicit rates of convergence are not known.''} \end{quote} This poses the major difficulty in obtaining an error estimate in the CLT and the problem has remained open since the work of Kesten and Lee.

-In this paper we use a variation of Stein's method, given by an approximation theorem from \cite{chatterjee}, to connect the problem of bounding the convergence rate in this CLT to the problem of getting upper bounds on the probabilities of certain events in the setup of continuum percolation driven by a Poisson process and thus obtaining an error estimate in this CLT (Theorem~\ref{thm:poissonmst}).
+In this paper we use a variation of Stein's method, given by approximation theorems from \cite{chatterjee, lachieze}, to connect the problem of bounding the convergence rate in this CLT to the problem of getting upper bounds on the probabilities of certain events in the setup of continuum percolation driven by a Poisson process and thus obtaining an error estimate in this CLT (Theorem \ref{thm:poissonmst}).
 Using a similar approach, we also obtain error estimates in the CLT for the total weights of the MSTs on subgraphs of $\Z^d$ under various assumptions on the edge weights (Theorem~\ref{thm:latticemst}).
+In Theorem \ref{thm:general graphs}, we present a general CLT satisfied by the MSTs on subgraphs of a vertex-transitive graph.
 The percolation theoretic estimates used in the proofs are given in Section \ref{sec:burton-keane}.
 Our techniques for proving these percolation theoretic estimates are of independent interest.
-In Theorem \ref{thm:general graphs}, we present a general CLT satisfied by the MSTs on subgraphs of a vertex-transitive graph.

 This paper is organized as follows.
 In Section \ref{sec:main-results}, we state our results about convergence rates in CLTs satisfied by MSTs.
-In Section \ref{sec:stein's-method-survey}, we give a brief survey of literature on Stein's method and state our theorem for Gaussian approximation.
+In Section \ref{sec:stein's-method-survey}, we give a brief survey of literature on Stein's method and state the theorems used for Gaussian approximation.
 In Section \ref{sec:notations}, we introduce the necessary notation.
 In Section \ref{sec:burton-keane}, we state the percolation theoretic estimates we will be using.
 In Section \ref{sec:outline}, we briefly discuss the idea in the proof and how to connect the problem of getting convergence rates in the CLT to a problem in percolation.
 Section \ref{sec:mst} lists some properties and preliminary results about minimal spanning trees.
-Sections \ref{sec:proofs}, \ref{sec:proofs-lattice} and \ref{sec:general graphs} are devoted to proofs of the central limit theorems and the percolation theoretic estimates.
+Sections \ref{sec:proofs}--\ref{sec:general graphs} are devoted to proofs of the central limit theorems and the percolation theoretic estimates.